lucaswerkmeister/m3api-oauth2/README.md

 The resulting access token is typically only valid for four hours;
 there is no support for refreshing it yet, neither automatically nor manually.

-You must keep the original `session` instance alive;
-there is no support for “serializing” it yet, in a way that could be associated with a broader user session.

 ## License